decompals/slinky/docs/file_format/README.md

 Since the `boot` segment does not specify a fixed `vram` address then its address will be the end vram address of the previous segment (`entry`).

-The `boot` segment specified `use_subalign` to be `False`, so a`SUBALIGN` directive should not be used for this segment.
+The `boot` segment specified `subalign` to be `null`, so a `SUBALIGN` directive should not be used for this segment.
 This means sections from every file will be aligned using the alignment from the elf files.

 The same sections of each file are put together in the order specified by the `settings`.
 Since no order was specified in this example then the default order